pimbrouwers/weld.js/README.md

 [![npm License](https://img.shields.io/npm/l/weld.js.svg)](https://www.npmjs.com/package/weld.js)
 [![npm Downloads](https://img.shields.io/npm/dm/weld.js.svg)](https://www.npmjs.com/package/weld.js)

 Declarative DOM bindings for great good.
 And it only costs you **998 bytes**.

 > Don't select it.
 [Weld](https://github.com/nhlpa/weld.js) it.

 ## Getting Started

+One of the first things you learn after spending some time with JavaScript is that DOM selectors are tricky.
+We often rely on classes and sometimes id's for this.
+Creating this invisible association between your CSS and JavaScript, which becomes a maintenance nightmare.
+Especially troublesome for teams, and onboarding new developers.

+> We essentially ask CSS selectors to also become "JavaScript hooks", which violates one of the core tenants of software developent, single-responsibility principle.

 ### CDN